oracle/terraform-provider-oci/website/docs/d/database_autonomous_exadata_infrastructure.html.markdown

 	These subnets are used by the Oracle Clusterware private interconnect on the database instance.
 Specifying an overlapping subnet will cause the private interconnect to malfunction.
 This restriction applies to both the client subnet and backup subnet.
 * `time_created` - The date and time the Autonomous Exadata Infrastructure was created.
+* `zone_id` - The OCID of the zone the Autonomous Exadata Infrastructure is associated with.